PolymathicAI/the_well/the_well/benchmark/models/fno/README.md

 | Blocks      | 4      |
 | Hidden Size | 128    |

+## Information about benchmarking

+The models have been trained for a fixed time of 12 hours on a NVIDIA H100 96GB GPU or 500 epochs (whichever happens first).
+In the time dimension, the context length was set to 4.
+The batch size was set to maximize the memory usage.
+We experiment with 5 different learning rates for each model on each dataset, and use the model performing best on the validation set to report test set results (using the `recent.pt` checkpoint).
+The reported results are here to provide a simple baseline and **should not be considered as state-of-the-art.** We hope that the community will build upon these results to develop better architectures for PDE surrogate modeling.

 ## Trained Model Versions

 Below is the list of checkpoints available for the training of FNO on different datasets of the Well.